bugbountyforum/XSS-Radar/README.md

 <img src="https://user-images.githubusercontent.com/4115778/27087337-a1668948-504c-11e7-9bbb-761d0a6f8cc0.png" height="250"></img>

-XSS Radar is a tool that detects parameters and fuzzes them for <a href="https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)">cross-site scripting</a> vulnerabilities.
-It's also the first tool developed by the <a href="https://bugbountyforum.com">Bug Bounty Forum</a> community!
+XSS Radar is a tool that detects parameters and fuzzes them for <a href="https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)">cross-site scripting</a> vulnerabilities.<br/>It's also the first tool developed by the <a href="https://bugbountyforum.com">Bug Bounty Forum</a> community!

 ## How do I install it?
 At present, we're only supporting the widely used **Google Chrome**.
 We hope to support Firefox in the future.